viktomas/gritty/README.md

 Gritty is a terminal emulator written in Go and Gio UI Framework, focusing on readability and documentation of the code.

 You could use this emulator for normal work, but I created it as a reference implementation of vt100-ish terminal emulator.
 (I use [kitty](https://sw.kovidgoyal.net/kitty/), and I'm happy with it.
-I only wanted to understand how terminals work.
+I only wanted to understand how terminals work.)

 ![Gritty GIF](https://github.com/viktomas/gritty/blob/777f7faed94ebfd2ae3b7d60de106346ab9307cb/doc/gritty-1.gif?raw=true)

+## Using Gritty

+Ensure that [Gio is installed on your system](https://gioui.org/doc/install).
 Run with `go run .`, test with `go test .`.

 ## Architecture